 We want our children to love books and to read for enjoyment.
 To achieve this, we offer a wide selection of reading books and use a broad range of texts in lessons across the curriculum.
 Children are also encouraged to enjoy our well-stocked and welcoming library.
 Reading skills are taught daily in whole class, group and individual reading activities.
 Our children also enjoy visits from storytellers and authors, trips to the local library, special book weeks, book sales and reading challenges.

 Phonics is taught daily across the school and revisited throughout the day in other subjects.
-We teach phonics using a systematic programme called ‘Read, Write, Inc’ and 'Letters and Sounds'.
+We teach phonics using the systematic programmes; ‘Read, Write, Inc’ and 'Letters and Sounds'.
 The children are introduced to the sounds and taught to form letters using the 'Read Write Inc' rhymes and 'Letters and Sounds' is used for the order in which the sounds are taught.
 These programmes teach children to recognise the different letters (phonemes) and their sounds and to link each sound to a written letter (grapheme).